 Applicants are not required to have previously participated in other assessment programs, but this information will provide useful background to the Peer Reviewer.

 Has your museum participated in:

 CAP - Collections Assessment for Preservation

+Yes

+No

-CAP is administered by FAIC; formerly known as the Conservation Assessment Program when it was previously run by Heritage Preservation
+CAP is administered by FAIC; formerly known as the Conservation Assessment Program when it was previously run be Heritage Preservation

 If yes, what year(s):

 How has CAP impacted your museum?

+There is no character/word limit.

 STEPS - AASLH's Standards and Excellence Program for History Organizations

+Yes

+No